Skip to content

 Master the Art of Ad Timing

-When you run your adverts can dramatically impact both cost and effectiveness.
-Social media platforms use auction-based systems where competition for ad space drives up prices during peak times.
+When you run your adverts can hugely affect both cost and results.
+Social media platforms use auction-based systems.
+Competition for ad space drives up prices during peak times.

-For hospitality businesses, avoid advertising during lunch and dinner rushes when your target audience is likely dining elsewhere.
-Instead, focus on mid-afternoon slots when people are planning their evening meals or weekend activities.
+For hospitality businesses, avoid the lunch and dinner rushes.
+Your target audience is likely dining elsewhere then.
+Focus instead on mid-afternoon slots, when people plan their evening meals or weekend activities.

-Fitness businesses often see better results advertising on Sunday evenings and Monday mornings when motivation levels are highest and competition is lower.
-Retail businesses should experiment with early morning and late evening slots when users are casually scrolling rather than actively working.
+Fitness businesses often do better on Sunday evenings and Monday mornings.
+Motivation is highest then and competition is lower.
+Retail businesses should test early morning and late evening slots, when users scroll casually rather than work.

-Use your platform's scheduling tools to run campaigns during optimal windows, and regularly review performance data to identify your sweet spots.
+Use your platform's scheduling tools to run campaigns in the best windows.
+Review performance data often to find your sweet spots.

 Choose the Right Campaign Objectives

-Many businesses make the costly mistake of using the wrong campaign objective for their goals.
-Each objective on platforms like Facebook and Instagram uses different algorithms and bidding strategies, directly affecting your costs.
+Many businesses make a costly mistake.
+They pick the wrong campaign objective for their goals.
+Each objective on Facebook and Instagram uses different algorithms and bidding strategies.
+This directly affects your costs.

-If you're a local restaurant wanting to drive foot traffic, use the 'Store Traffic' objective rather than 'Reach' or 'Engagement'.
-Fitness centres promoting class bookings should consider 'Conversions' rather than 'Link Clicks' if they want people to actually complete bookings.
+If you're a local restaurant wanting foot traffic, use the 'Store Traffic' objective, not 'Reach' or 'Engagement'.
+Fitness centres promoting class bookings should use 'Conversions' rather than 'Link Clicks' if they want people to actually book.

-For retail businesses, 'Catalogue Sales' campaigns often deliver better ROI than general 'Traffic' campaigns when promoting specific products.
-These specialised objectives help platforms show your ads to users most likely to take your desired action, reducing wasted impressions.
+For retail businesses, 'Catalogue Sales' campaigns often beat general 'Traffic' campaigns when promoting specific products.
+These objectives help platforms show your ads to the users most likely to act.
+That means fewer wasted impressions.

 Choose the Right Campaign Objectives